Sintrop/regeneration-credit/docs-site/docs/contracts/ActivistRules.md

 ## ActivistRules

 This contract defines and manages the rules and data specific to "Activist" users within the system.
-Activists are primarily responsible for inviting new Regenerators and Inspectors, and they earn rewards based on the approval of their invited users.
+Activists are responsible for inviting new Regenerators and Inspectors, and they earn rewards based on the approval of their invited users.

 _Inherits functionalities from `Callable` (for whitelisted function access) and `Invitable`